matthewfeickert/draft-scipy-2025-proceedings-submission/paper/cuda.md

 * [A shim package](https://github.com/conda-forge/staged-recipes/pull/8229) to leverage the NVIDIA build tools within a Conda package build.
 * [A CUDA build matrix in conda-forge's global pinnings](https://github.com/conda-forge/conda-forge-pinning-feedstock/pull/285), which tied these two pieces together.

-These ideas were tied together in [the first package build on September 20, 2019](https://github.com/conda-forge/ucx-split-feedstock/pull/14), and the initial implementation of this work was completed later in 2019.
+These ideas were tied together in the first package build on September 20, 2019 [@ucx-split-feedstock-pr-14], and the initial implementation of this work was completed later in 2019.
 In 2020, support was expanded to [Windows CUDA builds](https://github.com/conda-forge/conda-forge-pinning-feedstock/pull/914).
 Lots of iteration on this work happened after, all using the same basic foundation.

 ### Revised implementation

-After some time using the packages and build process above, a few observations became clear.
+After some time using these packages and build process, a few observations became clear.
 First, some packages used only a subset of the libraries, like the driver, the CUDA runtime library, or particular library components like cuBLAS.
 However, the `cudatoolkit` package shipped considerably more than that, so having finer specifications of dependencies would provide a better package maintainer and end-user experience.
 Second, some packages needed components that were not part of the `cudatoolkit` bundle like other libraries or parts of the build toolchain.